Ogama-0/Ogama-0/README.md

 ### Hi there (^_^)
-Student in Epita, Rust learner and Clibing Lover
+Student in Epita, Rust learner and climbing Lover